 My daughter and I are addicted to homemade playdough: Playing with it, cutting it, rolling it, but especially making it.
 Today I’m excited to share a recipe for how to make playdough.

-I’m addicted to play dough.
-Playing with it, cutting it, rolling it, but especially making it.
-Play dough is an excellent material for exploring a pliable 3-D media, and it has the potential to help a child exercise fine motor skills and develop their creative mind through play acting (i.e. making “cookies”).
+Playdough is an excellent material for exploring a pliable 3-D media, and it has the potential to help a child exercise fine motor skills and develop their creative mind through play acting such as making cookies and tacos!